 Besides animation, Donald Duck is mainly known for his appearances in comic books.

-Please comment below on why you find Donald Duck so irresistible.
+Please comment below as I would love to hear why you too find Donald Duck so irresistible.
+I think for me it’s the voice that does it.